Soccer in a Nutshell – Join the Conversation

 The most successful women's national teams at a World Cup

-(As of 2023):
+(as of 2023):

-1. USA – 4 world championship titles (1991, 1999, 2015, 2019)
+1. USA – 4 World Cup titles (1991, 1999, 2015, 2019)

 2. Germany – 2 titles (2003, 2007)